MichaelXavier/HollaBack/README.md

 =======
 To run the mail server, run ./bin/mail_server

-To run the scheduler, run
+To run the scheduler, run `./bin/hollaback`

+To run specs, run `make spec`

 Status
 ======